 The term "Irish Number Plates" is a bit misleading.

-To be absolutely accurate, the type of registration marks which can take part in the cherished transfer scheme are from Northern Ireland.
-Plates on vehicles registered in Southern Ireland are not eligible.
+To be absolutely accurate, the type of registration marks which can take part in a transfer are from Northern Ireland.
+Plates on vehicles registered in the Republic of Ireland are not eligible.

-There is a system of age-identifiers but, as it is not widely recognisable, it has led to NI plates being used as convenient "cover" plates.
+Northern Irish reg can be placed into the 'dateless' category of number plates, meaning you can assign them to roadworthy vehicles of any age.
+This has led to them being used as convenient "cover" plates.
 In other words, these plates can be used to disguise the year of your vehicle.
-Well would you know how old a car was if it was registered with KEZ 9620 or LJZ 1553?
-Also, since it is too complicated to enforce, Irish plates are treated as "dateless" i.e. they can be transferred to any DVLA registered vehicle which qualifies to take part under the regulations.
+Would you know how old a car was if it was registered with KEZ 9620 or LJZ 1553?

-All the above examples would be on NI registered vehicles and involve a vehicle to vehicle transfer through Coleraine.
-We at National Numbers were amongst the first to develop the market in Irish number plates and have our own collection of vehicles administered by our NI representative.
+National Numbers have been buying, selling and arranging the transfer of Northern Irish registrations for many years.
+We were amongst the first to develop the market in Irish number plates and have our own collection of registrations administered by our NI representative.
 We also organise the sale of Irish numbers owned by members of the public.
-The retention scheme does not extend to NI registered vehicles at present unfortunately.